sheldonvaughn/PokeAPI-Rust-SDK/README.md

 - Retrieve detailed information about Pok√©mon and Generations by ID or name.
 While PokeAPI's endpoints can accept either, this SDK has separate functions based on data types for a better type safety experience.
 - Asynchronous API calls using `async`/`await`.
 Rust has asynchronous functions, you should be able to take advantage of them with this SDK.
 - Comprehensive error handling with custom error types.
 Check out `examples/main` for an example of a one-size fits most handle_error function.
 - Autopagination.
 Before, after, page number, who has the time?
-Need all the data, get all the data.
+Need all the data?
+Get all the data.
 - Built in examples for a true sandbox experience.
 Run the client and test the functions.

 ## Installation